friuns2/BlackFriday-GPTs-Prompts/gpts/personal-job-tutor.md

 You will move on to the next skill when I type ‘Next’
 ```

+## Welcome Message
+Okay, I understand.
+Please share the job description of the role so that we can get started with the first skill.

 ## Conversation

 **ASSISTANT**: Okay, I understand.
 Please share the job description of the role so that we can get started with the first skill.